-For a development to fall within the governance of the [Davis-Stirling] Act, the statutory requirements are clear: (1) there must exist a common area owned either by the association or "by the owners of the separate interests who possess appurtenant rights to the beneficial use and enjoyment of the common area" (Civ.
-Code, §§1351, subd. (k)(1), 1374); (2) there must have been recorded "[a] declaration," "[a] condominium plan, if any exists," and "[a] final map or parcel map" (id., §1352); and (3) there must have been conveyed "a separate interest coupled with an interest in the common area or membership in the association"
+For a development to fall within the governance of the [Davis-Stirling] Act, the statutory requirements are clear: (1) there must exist a common area owned either by the association or "by the owners of the separate interests who possess appurtenant rights to the beneficial use and enjoyment of the common area" [Civ.
+Code, §4175; §4201; (2) there must have been recorded "[a] declaration," "[a] condominium plan, if any exists," and "[a] final map or parcel map" [Civ.
+Code §4200]; and (3) there must have been conveyed "a separate interest coupled with an interest in the common area or membership in the association"

-Four Types of CIDs.
+Four Legal Structures.
 As defined in Civil Code §4100, a Davis-Stirling CID may be any of the following:

-Commercial & Industrial.
-Commercial and industrial developments can take any of the four residential forms described above.
-Instead of homeowners, they consist of business owners who use their commercial condos (coops, puds, etc.) for business purposes.
+2. Commercial & Industrial.
+Commercial and industrial developments most often take the legal form of condominiums or planned developments.
+Instead of homeowners, they consist of business owners who use their space for business or industrial purposes.

-Mixed Use.
-If the commercial properties are put in the same development as residential units, it becomes a mixed-use development.
+3. Mixed Use.
+If commercial properties are included in the same development as residential units, it becomes a mixed-use development.

 Management.
-Because it has common area and use restrictions, a Davis-Stirling CID must have an association manage it.
+Because a CID has common areas and use restrictions, it must have an association to manage it.

 Use Restrictions.
 California's Supreme Court described the importance of CC&Rs as follows: